A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Constraints on our model

 \section{Constraints on our model}

 In this section we will discuss several different categories of constraints on our model.
-We will attempt to synthesize these constraints and compare with the parameter space of interest in fig.~\ref{fig:parameterspaceplot}.
+A number of constraints that we discuss are on the mediator mass $m_V$, which does not enter directly into our computation of the predicted global 21 cm signal.
+However, these constraints indirectly rule out regions of the allowed parameter space of our model based on the assumptions of the allowed mediator mass discussed in sec.~\ref{sec:mediatormass}.
+At the end of this section we will attempt to synthesize these constraints and compare with the parameter space of interest in fig.~\ref{fig:parameterspaceplot}.

 \begin{enumerate} \item{\bf Laboratory experiments:} The axial-vector boson $V$ generates an effective long-range spin-dependent interaction potential between electrons (and/or positrons).
 This potential has the form $V(r) = \frac{\alpha_e}{r} \left(\vec{S}_1 \cdot \vec{S}_2\right) e^{-r/\lambda}$, where $\lambda = \frac{\hbar c}{m_V}$ gives the range of the interaction and $\vec{S}_{1,2}$ denotes the spin of the interacting particles.